leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/logging-monitoring-in-gc.md

 saturation measures how close to capacity a system is.
 Saturation is important because:
 1. It's an indicator of current system demand.
 In other words, how full the service is.
 2. It focuses on the most constrained resources.
-3. It’s frequently tied to degrading performance as capacity is reached.
+3. It's frequently tied to degrading performance as capacity is reached.

 Sample capacity metrics include:
 - % memory utilization